ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/contribute/vendor-contributions/index.md

 ## Level 1 contribution

-Level 1 contributions share components.
+Level 1 contributions leverage the feature logic of existing components.
 They load vendor specific logic as custom JavaScript in a cross origin iframe.
+For example, many ad networks provide ads through the [`amp-ad`](../../../components/reference/amp-ad.md) component, but control how the rendering of ads through their own logic.

-Vendors add configurations or features to existing extension to implement their functionalities.
-If such a component does not exist they may propose a new 1.
+Vendors add configurations or features to existing extensions, using provided APIs, to implement their functionalities.
+If such a component does not exist they may propose a new one.

 The only vendor specific logic checked into the AMP repository is a vendor configuration.
 Adding a new vendor to an existing level 1 contribution typically does not need a design review.
-Vendors can follow the documentation of the component.
+Vendors can follow the integration documentation of the component, such as [Integrating ad networks into AMP](https://github.com/ampproject/amphtml/blob/master/ads/README.md).

 ### Vendor expectations